borispovod/crypti-dapps-docs/MessagingDappTutorial.md

 ## Transaction Creation

-So let's begin by modifying the `create` function of our Message prototype to allow it to accept message data and save it as a hexi-decimal encoded string:
+So let's begin by modifying the `create` function of our Message prototype to allow it to accept message data and save it as a hexadecimal encoded string:

 ```js
 Message.prototype.create = function (data, trs) {